wrenger/bitfield-struct-rs/README.md

 [![API](https://docs.rs/bitfield-struct/badge.svg)](https://docs.rs/bitfield-struct)

 Procedural macro for bitfields that allows specifying bitfields as structs.
-As this library provides a procedural-macro it has no runtime dependencies and works for `no-std`.
+As this library provides a procedural macro, it has no runtime dependencies and works for `no-std`.

 ## Usage